Social Recruiting for Small Businesses: An Ultimate Guide

 With their broad reach, social media platforms allow you to identify and connect with skilled professionals in any given field and find qualified candidates, including passive ones, interested in your job postings.
 Social recruiting can also save you time and money.

-Keep in mind that there are a few things to consider when using social media for recruiting purposes—make sure your postings are relevant to the target audience and be sure to include helpful information such as salary ranges and job requirements.
+Keep in mind that there are a few things to consider when using social media for recruiting purposes.
+Make sure your postings are relevant to the target audience and include helpful information, such as salary ranges and job requirements.

 Follow the steps below to learn how to reach your audience using social media recruiting.